What To Say When Someone Calls You Disgusting: 20 Suggestions

 This is a suitable response when you want to set a standard for respectful communication, especially in a professional or formal setting.

-See also 25 Things To Say When Someone Calls You "Mysterious"
+See also 20 Things to Say When Someone Calls You Defensive

 Response 10: The Disarming Question